dhoeben/esp32-opentherm/README.md

 - Used BME680 on PCB for a back-up temperature.
 Also gives CO2 equivalent, for monitoring of air quality in boiler room.
 **Warning: Air quality sensing is just for fun, always use proper safety equipment for air quality monitoring.**

+This also works with *any* ESP32-S3, however it is not fully supported and tested.
+Make sure to update secrets.yaml according to your config.

 ### 🖥️ Web Interface
 - Access via http://otgateway.local (or the device IP)
 - Toggle Emergency Mode to enable offline control